philliplam8/spotify2line/README.md

     ```console
     npm i
     ```
-3. Follow steps in the [Usage](#Usage) section below to host and use the spotify2line app
+3. Follow steps in the [Setup](#Setup) section below to host and use the spotify2line app

 ### Setup
 This project will use the following APIs and free services to run and host the spotify2line application